 No matter how many decorative towels you use in an outdated kitchen or bathroom you are not going to distract the buyer nor is it going to improve the appearance of the room.
 Having a few towels is acceptable, putting towels everywhere is not.
 The same goes for decorative pillows.
 Pillows on the sofa, pillows on the floor, pillows on the bed, pillows on the kitchen chairs, pillows, pillows, pillows.
 Just like towels having a few pillows is acceptable, putting pillows everywhere is not.

-That fake ivy you have hanging in the bathroom is not appealing nor is the dusty fake plants sitting on top of your kitchen cabinets, it looks out of place and certainly isn’t going to help sell your home.
+That fake ivy you have hanging in the bathroom is not appealing nor is the dusty fake plants sitting on top of your kitchen cabinets.
+Besides looking out of place it certainly isn’t going to help sell a home.

 Tip: Add real flowers or plants tastefully throughout the home.
 Occasionally a really nice silk plant may be a nice addition and add appeal, but not always.